galacticoder/end2end-chat-site/docs/CONTRIBUTING.md

-# Contributing to Endtoend
+# Contributing to Qor-Chat

-First off, thank you for considering contributing to Endtoend!
+First off, thank you for considering contributing to Qor-Chat!
 Contributions from everyone are welcome.

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Endtoend Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Qor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to the project maintainer at galacticoderr@gmail.com.

 ## Getting Started